An abstract structure determines the contextuality degree of observable-based Kochen-Specker proofs: Definitions and notations

 For any quantum configuration $(O,C)$, let

 be the sum of the expectation values $\langle c\rangle$ of all contexts $c$, multiplied by their sign.
-Under the assumptions of Quantum Mechanics, all the sign constraints can be satisfied, with the expectation value $+1$ for positive contexts and $-1$ for negative ones, so the upper bound for $\chi$ is the number $|C|$ of contexts of $(O,C)$.
-However, under the hypothesis (NCHV) of Non-Contextual Hidden Variables, at least $d$ sign constraints cannot be satisfied.
+A \emph{Non-Contextual Hidden-Variable theory} is a theory in which the values of the physical observables are the same irrespectively of the experimental context which they belong to (NCHV hypothesis).
+Without this NCHV hypothesis, all the sign constraints can be satisfied, with the expectation value $+1$ for positive contexts and $-1$ for negative ones, so the upper bound for $\chi$ is the number $|C|$ of contexts of $(O,C)$.
+However, under the NCHV hypothesis, at least $d$ sign constraints cannot be satisfied.
 The expectation value of each unsatisfied context being the opposite of its sign, the upper bound of $\chi$ under this hypothesis is reduced by $2d$.
 This \emph{noncontextual bound}~\cite{Cab10,TLC22} $b$ is thus related to $d$ by

-A quantum configuration $(O,C)$ can be transformed into an experimental observable-based test to witness state-independent contextuality.
-It is successful if the measurement errors are small enough to measure a value of $\chi$ above its upper bound $(|C| - 2d)$ under (NCHV).
+A quantum configuration $(O,C)$ can be transformed into an experimental observable-based test to witness state-independent contextuality (see, e.\,g., \cite{KH25}).
+It is successful if the measurement errors are small enough to measure a value of $\chi$ above its upper bound $(|C| - 2d)$ under the NCHV hypothesis.
+Furthermore, a quantum configuration $(O,C)$ can be turned into a non-local game, providing a proof of nonlocality of quantum physics, as detailed in~\cite{Cleve2014,CLS17}, since it can be associated with a binary constraint system.